Yashh-patel/Trendline/README.md

 ## Introduction

 Specsite is a cutting-edge web project aimed at providing an engaging and interactive user experience.
-This project showcases advanced web development skills, including unique design elements, complex animations, and interactive components.
+This project showcases advanced web development skills, including unique design elements and interactive components.
 Note: The site is currently a work in progress, with ongoing efforts to enhance its functionality and responsiveness.

 ## Features